Reporting to Parents

 Attainment (Pre Kindy - Reception) is measured using the Early Learning Goals (ELGs), by which every child leaving the Early Years Foundation Stage (EYFS) is assessed.
 Most children are Expected to achieve the Early Learning Goals, although some children may still be at the Emerging level of development towards a particular goal.
 The Characteristics of Effective Learning and the Prime and Specific Areas of Learning and Development are all interconnected.

 Attainment (Year 1 - Year 6), at a basic level, means 'a result at a specific point in time'.
 For example, teachers at ISB do 'little and often' assessments in many different forms to see what students know and don't know how to do.
-In the core curriculum areas of Reading, Writing and Maths, attainment is scored using a 1 - 9 scale (9 being the highest).
+In the core curriculum areas of Reading, Writing, Maths & Science, attainment is scored using a 1 - 9 scale (9 being the highest).
 In all other areas of the curriculum, attainment is recorded as Emerging, Developing, Secure or Mastered when measured against age related expectations.

 Attainment is judged on what is happening in the class rather than on a single test or assessment.
 Attainment scores will indicate if your child is attaining a similar grade to their peers or not.